 Aspirants will be scheduled for an interview after the aspirant's contact to the Committee on the Diaconate affirms the aspirant is ready to go forward.

-The next class of the Deacons' School will begin in October 2018 or January 2019.
-Seekers and aspirants are encouraged to continue with discernment and completing their postulancy application--the process is not on hold.
-To ensure there is a critical mass of students to form the body of the Deacons' School and to maintain the communal integrity of the school, the Deacons' School welcomes a new class every two years, rather than every year.
+The next class of the Deacons' School will begin in January 2019.
+To ensure there is a critical mass of students to form the body of the Deacons' School and to maintain the communal integrity, the Deacons' School welcomes a new class every two years, rather than every year.